murataltinay/YUV-Raw-Data-Decoder/README.md

 <h5>3-After than you must choose right correct option from checkbox.(must enter the file's format 4-4-4,4-2-2,4-2-0)(fourth box)<h5>
 <h4>4-After that before you must click on download button.<h4>
 <h4>5-Finally you can click play button,replay button or stop button vb..<h4>
+ *After click on download button frames to installed to bin folder.*